We fully acknowledge our responsibilities for child protection.

 - Designated Deputy Safeguarding Officer is Miss C Edwards

-- Designated Safeguarding Governor is Miss L Winton
+- Designated Safeguarding Governor is Ms L Winton

 As a school we ensure that we are compliant with all legislative and statutory guidance, most notably: